sn1572/csearch/README.md

 A few examples:

-It can be used to locate symbols contained in object files:
+It can be used to locate (obscure) symbols contained in (obscure) object files:

 ![Sample image 1](https://github.com/sn1572/csearch/blob/master/pics/csearch-3.PNG?raw=true)